 You must pay the rent that you agreed with your landlord.
 If you don't pay your rent your landlord can take court action to evict you.
 If you pay rent weekly your landlord has to provide a rent book.

-Your landlord may be able to increase your rent – see the page on private tenancy rent increases for more information.
+Your landlord may also be able to increase your rent.

 Getting repairs done